-MASKING: We do ask your camper bring a few masks to camp in case there is an outbreak in their unit.
+MASKING: The only reason we will ask campers to mask this summer is if they have covid or have been exposed to another covid camper.
 They will be asked to wear a mask when indoors or around other campers not in their "pod".
-Of course, any camper or staff may wear a mask at their discretion at anytime during a camp session.
+Of course, any camper or staff may wear a mask at their discretion at any time during a camp session.